Medical and Dental Interviews

 Realistically, during an interview you are meeting new people, selling yourself and your skills and often getting the third degree about what you know or do not know.
 You have one opportunity to be at your best and it will be limited by the time available, the questions asked and how thoroughly and effectively you answer them.

-The majority of students find the NIE U M A T Interview Techniques Manual to be an absolutely essential tool for UMAT interview / Oral Assessment preparation.
-Yet, for those who feel that they would like an extra edge and complete training, NIE also offers personalised one-on-one mock interviews and coaching with personalised feedback sessions, as well as intensive U M A T Interviews and Communication Skills workshops.
+The majority of students find the UCAT NIE Medical Interview Techniques Manual to be an absolutely essential tool for the Medical Interview / Oral Assessment preparation.
+Yet, for those who feel that they would like an extra edge and complete training, NIE also offers personalised one-on-one mock interviews and coaching with personalised feedback and university-specific training sessions.